AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

         ```
             nrfjprog -f nrf52  --verify --chiperase --program build/bin/ot-rcp.hex --reset
         ```
-        After flashing, you must switch the `MCU USB` port to the `nRF USB` in order to communicate with the Border Router (although, if you would like to avoid this switching, you can disable the Mass Storage feature on the `MCU USB` port using `J-Link Commander`, so that it does not interfere with the core RCP functionalities, but then you will need to change selected transport to `UART_trans` in the build command).
+        After flashing, you must switch the physical USB port called `MCU USB` to the `nRF USB` port in order to communicate with the Border Router (although, if you would like to avoid this switching, you can disable the Mass Storage feature on the `MCU USB` port using `J-Link Commander`, so that it does not interfere with the core RCP functionalities, but then you will need to change selected transport to `UART_trans` in the build command).
 Afterward, set the `nRF power source` to USB by proper switch on the board.

     === "**nRF52840 Dongle**"
         Install `nrf5sdk-tools`: